-The LAAP region accounted for 20.2% of our net sales for 2015.
-We sell our products in the LAAP region to approximately 200 wholesale customers in Japan and Korea and to 14 independent distributors that sell to approximately 500 wholesale customers in locations throughout the LAAP region, including Australia, New Zealand, Latin America and Asia.
-In addition, as of December 31, 2015, there were 169 and 241 concession-based, branded, outlet and shop-in-shop locations in Japan and Korea, respectively.
-We also sell Columbia, Mountain Hardwear and Sorel products through e-commerce websites in Japan and Korea, and Montrail products through an e-commerce website in Japan.
-In addition, we earn licensing income in our LAAP region based on our distributors' production and sale of licensed products.
+The LAAP region accounted for 19.1% of our net sales for 2016.
+We sell our products in the LAAP region through a combination of wholesale and direct-to-consumer channels in China, Japan and Korea and to 12 independent international distributors across the LAAP region.

-We distribute our products to wholesale customers, our own retail stores and licensed stores in Japan through an independent logistics company that owns and operates a warehouse located near Tokyo.
+In Japan and Korea, we sell to approximately 250 wholesale customers.
+In addition, as of December 31, 2016, there were 118 and 205 concession-based, branded, outlet and shop-in-shop locations in Japan and Korea, respectively.
+We also sell Columbia, Mountain Hardwear and SOREL products through e-commerce websites in Japan and Korea and Montrail products through an e-commerce website in Japan.
+We distribute our products to wholesale customers, our own retail stores, licensed stores, and directly to consumers in Japan through an independent logistics company that owns and operates a warehouse located near Tokyo.
 We distribute our products to wholesale customers, our own retail stores and licensed stores in Korea from a leased warehouse facility near Seoul.
-The majority of sales to our LAAP distributors are shipped directly from the contract manufacturers from which we source our products.

-On January 1, 2014, we commenced operations of a majority-owned joint venture with Swire Resources Limited ("Swire") for purposes of continuing the development of our business in China.
-The joint venture operates approximately 90 retail locations and brand specific e-commerce websites across multiple platforms, and has distribution relationships with approximately 70 wholesale dealers that operate approximately 800 retail locations.
+In 2014, we commenced operations of a majority-owned joint venture with Swire Resources Limited ("Swire") for purposes of continuing the development of our business in China.
+The joint venture operates 92 retail locations, as well our brand specific e-commerce websites across multiple platforms and has distribution relationships with approximately 60 wholesale dealers that operate approximately 750 retail locations.
 As a 60% majority-owned entity that we control, the joint venture's operations are included in our consolidated financial results.
-We distribute our products to wholesale customers, our own retail stores and e-commerce customers in China through independent logistic companies with warehouses in Shanghai, Beijing and Guangzhou, and from a leased facility in Shanghai that is operated by our joint venture partner, Swire.
+The joint venture distributes our products to wholesale customers, our own retail stores and e-commerce customers in China through independent logistic companies with warehouses in Shanghai.